 When it comes to macro photography, the winter doesn’t provide us with many subjects.
 Flowers hide under the snow, insects vanish and all the tiny details disappear.

 But the winter months bring snowflakes.
+This means, snowflake macro pictures.
 They are as beautiful as they are difficult to photograph.
 The best thing about them is, you won’t even have to travel far to see them.

-(Unless you live somewhere really warm, where the typical winter scene doesn’t exist.
+(Unless you’re from California or you live somewhere really warm, where the typical winter scene doesn’t exist.
 Then you’ll have to travel.)

 Due to their size (typically 2-5mm across), you will need to get very close to them.
 This requires powerful magnification and good lighting.

-You can use any camera.
-The only parameter is getting close enough.
+You can use any camera (even a point-and-shoot or compact camera like a Canon Powershot).
+The only parameter is getting close enough to have that macro lens effect.
 Most cameras and lenses have a minimum focus length, which needs to be considered.

 How you approach the scene will also give you OK or great snowflake photography.
 Your body heat, especially your warm breath, need to be carefully directed.